 This varies individually as needed.
 It does not make sense to abbreviate rest to one minute whereas your performance will decrease and suffer respectively.

-As it is with all training programmes and exercises, proper technique and clean execution must be considered and obeyed.
+As it is with all training programs and exercises, proper technique and clean execution must be considered and obeyed at all time.
 If the 5 reps in all 5 sets are carried out cleanly, the weight can be increased in the next workout session.

-Afterwards, this procedure starts again with the newly determined weight until you achieve proper 5 reps in 5 sets again.
+Afterwards, this procedure starts again with the newly determined weight until you manage 5 reps in 5 sets again.

 With almost certainty, some of you may ask now: “5 reps?
-Do you even build muscle mass with that?”
+Is that even enough to build muscle mass?”

-To put it simply, without going too deep into the topic about the optimal rep range for muscle growth, the following can be mentioned:
+To put it simply, without going too deep about the optimal rep range for muscle growth, the following can be mentioned:

 Considering 5 reps, you train approximately 85% of the 1 Rep Max (1RM).
-This refers to the maximum weight that you can carry for just one rep.
+This refers to the maximum weight that you can carry for one single rep.

 For more in-depth information, we have a full article about the optimal volume for hypertrophy.

-At this intensity, all crucial muscle fibres are activated from the first rep on.
-At the same time, 5 reps are enough to cause fatigue of the muscle and stimulate growth.
+At this intensity, all crucial muscle fibers are activated from the first rep on.
+At the same time, 5 reps are enough to cause fatigue of the muscle and stimulate growth as studies reveal.

 The combination of strength and fatigue stimulus coupled with a continuous increase in weight (progressive tension overload) is an optimal way to get the best results out of both worlds.

 Compared to higher rep ranges, fatigue is normally lower during a 5×5 set.
 Increasing fatigue is usually associated with decreasing performance.
-In general, 5 reps tend to avoid this problem.
+In general, 5 reps tend to reduce this problem.

-While for advanced athletes other training programmes may be an option, the 5×5 system is one of the best ways for beginners to build a solid foundation of strength and muscle mass.
+While for advanced athletes other training programs may be an option, the 5×5 system is one of the best ways for beginners to build a solid foundation of strength and muscle mass.